Caleb Lewis

-Caleb Lewis is an Australian playwright and game designer.
+Caleb Lewis is an Australian playwright and game designer, born on 16 April 1978.
 He is known for his play Dogfall, first produced in 2007 in Adelaide, South Australia.

 Early life and education

 Lewis' father was a diver, whose job at one time was to retrieve bodies from the Yarra River in Melbourne.
 He later worked on an oil rig near Dubai, where Lewis visited him when he was 22.

 Lewis studied drama and playwriting at the Flinders University Drama Centre earning a Bachelor of Creative Arts (Hons) in 2001.
 After this he was mentored by Australian dramatist Nick Enright.

 Career

 In 2004 Lewis' collection of short plays Songs for the Deaf was produced by FreshTrack Productions for the Adelaide Fringe Festival.
 He began a two-year residency with the Griffin Theatre Company, culminating in the world premiere of Nailed.

 Lewis has completed commissions for Jigsaw Theatre Company in the Australian Capital Territory and Riverland Youth Theatre Company in South Australia.
-His short film The Half Windsor opened in Sydney in May 2007.
+His short film Half Windsor, directed by Sophie Miller, opened in Sydney in May 2007.

 After receiving funding from the Australia Council's theatre and literature boards, his play The Sea Bride won the Theatrelab Emerging Playwright Award, earning a two-week workshop with playwright Edward Albee.

-His play Dogfall opened in Adelaide at the Bakehouse Theatre to good reviews in November 2007, and Edward Albee called the play "wonderful"..
+His play Dogfall opened in Adelaide at the Bakehouse Theatre to good reviews in November 2007, and Edward Albee called the play "wonderful".
 It was shortlisted for the 2008 Philip Parsons Young Playwrights Award.

 In January 2008, Songs for the Deaf toured to Hong Kong.
 Men, Love and the Monkeyboy was short-listed for the 2007 Griffin Award and is the winner of the 2008 Mitch Matthews award.
 Men, Love and the Monkeyboy enjoyed successful seasons at the Darlinghurst Theatre and the Riverside Theatre Parramatta in 2008.

 Rust and Bone, based on Craig Davidson's short story collection of the same name, premiered in Sydney in 2013, earning favourable reviews.

 Lewis began to work on creating immersive theatre pieces and game-based stories.
 His work If There Was a Colour Darker Than Black I’d Wear It won the 2013 Ruby Award for Innovation.

 In 2016 he developed an app called The City, which allows the player to explore the lives of four homeless characters.

 In 2019 he developed A Little History Play for the Batch Festival at Griffin Theatre Company.
 This was an interactive piece where the audience guided the action in the play, and their decisions then carried over to the play's next performance.